VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 ## Setup with flutter-tools

-With [flutter-tools](https://github.com/akinsho/flutter-tools.nvim) the only thing that make sense to do is share the "capabilities" option.
-So, let flutter-tools initialize the language server, and have lsp-zero just configure the capabilities option.
+With [flutter-tools](https://github.com/akinsho/flutter-tools.nvim) the only thing that make sense to do is share the "capabilities" option and the `on_attach` hook.
+So, let flutter-tools initialize the language server, and have lsp-zero configure those two.

 ```lua
 local lsp = require('lsp-zero').preset({})